-30 Day Social Media Detox Challenge: How To and Benefits
+30 Day Social Media Detox Challenge: How to Feel Happier (2024)

 • I read an entire book in a week.

-• And I felt more content with my life overall.
+• I felt more content with my life overall.

 Is it good to detox from social media?

-So how do we know when we need to take a break?
-And how do we actually accomplish one?
+How do you know when you need to take a break?
+And how do you actually do one?

 • How do I feel after scrolling?